Recent Acquisitions

 Reference Number: A00131

-A beautiful black leather "Joe" lounge chair by De Pas, D’Urbino, Lomazzi for Poltronova, covered in gorgeous soft black leather.
+A beautiful red leather "Joe" lounge chair by De Pas, D’Urbino, Lomazzi for Poltronova, covered in gorgeous soft red leather signed with artist embossed signatures, Poltronova brand logo and 'JOE' embossing.
 While this is considered a chair, it is large enough to seat two in loveseat fashion or deep enough to sink into and enjoy similar to a chaise.

 Pair of brown leather armchairs, model Ventaglio (fan), by Lev & Lev, Italy, circa 1970.
 These sculptural armchairs take their name from the Italian word for “fan,” referencing the distinctive flared design of the seat and backrest which opens outward in a bold, inviting shape.
 Upholstered in supple brown leather with deep channel tufting, the chairs combine comfort with a strong sense of 1970s Italian style.